freee/a11y-guidelines/en/source/explanations/screen-reader-check-macos-voiceover.rst

 This document outlines the recommended settings for VoiceOver, the screen reader for macOS, its basic usage, and how to perform basic checks.

-It's important to note that iOS also includes a screen reader named VoiceOver [#]_, but the VoiceOver on macOS is entirely different.
+It is important to note that iOS also includes a screen reader named VoiceOver [#]_, but the VoiceOver on macOS is entirely different.
 This article focuses solely on macOS VoiceOver, and any mention of "VoiceOver" refers to macOS VoiceOver.

-When explaining key operations in this document, notations like :kbd:`VO + →` are used, which means pressing the “VoiceOver key” along with :kbd:`→`, as explained in :ref:`macos-vo-vokey`.
+When explaining key operations in this document, notations like :kbd:`VO+→` are used, which means pressing the “VoiceOver key” along with :kbd:`→`, as explained in :ref:`macos-vo-vokey`.
 Also, :kbd:`F1` to :kbd:`F12` refer to the function keys at the top of the keyboard, which may require pressing the :kbd:`fn` key simultaneously depending on your settings.
 (Refer to :ref:`macvo-fnkey`)

 .. [#] :ref:`exp-screen-reader-check-ios-voiceover`